xinhuang/xinhuang.github.com/src/assets/posts/2013-07-07-how-to-type-chinese-in-miktex.md

----
-layout: post
-title: "How to type Chinese in MiKTex"
+"title": "How to type Chinese in MiKTex"
-description: ""
-category:
-tags: [LaTeX, HowTo]
+"tags": ["LaTeX", "HowTo"]
 ---

 After install MiKTeX on Windows, and play around with some examples, you will